ANTARES-PRJ/PhenotypeExtractorTesting/README.md

 ### Folder Structure

 - The folder contains Python scripts that process and analyze data.
-- The input and output CSV files are located in the `output` folder.
+- The CSV files are located in the `output` folder.
+- The `utils` folder contains utility python scripts.

 ### Dataset Preparation
-Users who don't need to translate or merge datasets can skip this section.
+This replication package already contains the resulting datasets.
+Thus, users who don't need to translate or merge datasets can skip this section.

 - **`save_and_prepare_database.py`**: Saves the dataset needed for further operations.
 Then, it translates a specific dataset (translates 10 rows to English per cycle), and merges the two datasets into a single file.
 It also customizes the dataset by adding different names for patients, physicians, and hospitals.